 In 2008 a small planting of 100 sour "tart" cherries was established.
 The plants were acquired from Canada.
 They are a new release out of the University of Saskatchewan's plant breeding program and were developed for their hardiness and their high quality as a pie cherry.
 In 2011 we were able to harvest a small crop of fruit from the plants.
-We were pleased by their size, attractiveness and good eating qualities.
+We were pleased by their size, attractiveness and tremendous culinary qualities.
 Although slightly tart, they are amazingly good fresh.
 Our first planting was mostly of the variety Crimson Passion.
-Since then we have added Carmine Jewel and will be planting 3 new varieties in 2016.
-The cherries ripen at the end of July or early August.
+Since then we have added Carmine Jewel, Cupid, Juliet and a few Romeo.
+The cherries start ripening at the end of July.